leifkb/redis_luamodules/README.rst

 is to automatically combine multiple Lua functions into a single script, so that your Lua functions can call each other directly.
-This is intended to allow more code reuse, and to simplify the creation of complex Lua scripts, including use cases where much of an application's logic happens inside of a Redis instance's Lua interpreter.
+This is intended to allow more code reuse, and to simplify the creation of complex Lua scripts, including use cases where all of a program's Redis interaction is done through Lua.

 Note that this module does not use the ``KEYS`` array.
 As a result, it is **incompatible with Redis Cluster**.